tannercorbin/tannercorbin/README.md

 - 👋 Hi, I’m @tannercorbin
 - 👀 I’m interested in analytics and data engineering.
-- 🌱 I’m currently working on being more of an Impact Player ([Liz Wiseman](https://thewisemangroup.com/books/impact-players/)).
 - 📫 Connect with me on LinkedIn - https://www.linkedin.com/in/tanner-corbin-24704018b/

 <!---